blockcypher/eth-docs-old/source/includes/_contracts.md

 The **params** property lets you provide arguments to the contract constructor.
 If your contract has no constructor or the constructor takes no arguments, this property can be omitted.

+You can optionally include **value** in wei to transfer to the contract on creation.

 Note that for now both the contract solidity source and the ABI are made publicly available for anyone with the contract hash.
 We will support making the source private to your token in the future.
 However note that all contracts on the public Ethereum blockchain can be seen in binary form and it's only a matter of time before good decompilers surface.

 Resource | Method | Request Object | Return Object